sandip-kundu/sandip-kundu.github.io/_pages/about.md

 ## Biography

-Sandip Kundu is a Professor of Electrical and Computer Engineering at the *University of Massachusetts Amherst* (2005-date).
+Sandip Kundu is a Professor of Electrical and Computer Engineering department at the *University of Massachusetts Amherst* (2005-date).

 Prior to joining UMass, he worked at the *Intel Corporation* (1997-2005) and at the Research Division of *IBM Corporation* (1988-1997).
 He has also served as a program director at the *National Science Foundation* (2017-).